sayanee/build-podcast/readme.md

 Most importantly, [Build Podcast](http://build-podcast.com) is a direct reflection of my personal journey through the vibrant world of technology.
 Each week, I discipline myself to go in depth into just one tool and in the process, share it with the entire world.
 If you found it useful, [i would be so happy to hear it](http://twitter.com/sayanee_) and get your ideas on improvements!

-##Equipment and tools used for the screencasts:
+##Equipment and tools used for capturing and editing:

 Big thanks to the open source community and free softwares!